netobserv/flowlogs-pipeline/README.md

 General
   help                  Display this help.
+  prereqs               Check if prerequisites are met, and install missing dependencies
+  prereqs-kind          Check if prerequisites are met for running kind, and install missing dependencies
   vendors               Check go vendors

 Develop
   lint                  Lint the code
+  compile               Compile main flowlogs-pipeline and config generator
   build                 Build flowlogs-pipeline executable and update the docs
   docs                  Update flowlogs-pipeline documentation
   clean                 Clean